KeboHQ/wp-kebo-social/readme.txt

 === Kebo Social ===
 Contributors:      peterbooker
-Tags:              social, share, sharing, share links, twitter, facebook, google, linkedin, pinterest Requires at least: 3.5
+Tags:              social, share, share buttons, sharing, social buttons, twitter, facebook, google, linkedin, pinterest Requires at least: 3.5
 Tested up to:      3.8.1
-Stable tag:        0.4.3
+Stable tag:        0.4.4
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Social sharing done right.
-The best WordPress plugin to integrate Social sharing into your website.
+Share Buttons done right.
+The best way to integrate Social Share Buttons into your website.

 == Description ==

-Kebo Social aims to be the best choice for integrating your website with Social services.
-Helping you to share your content with visitors and for them to share your content with friends.

-Our Social Share Links look beautiful and don't include any nasty tracking scripts.
-Making them fast, efficient and stunning.
-Optionally, they can also track and display how many times your content has been shared on each service.
+Kebo Social allows you to add Social Share Buttons onto your website the right way.
+Most other options come with severe downsides, including scripts which track your visitors, slowing down your site, ugly and mismatched designs, etc.

+We provide clean, clear and efficient Share Buttons to encourage your visitors to share your content, without damaging their experience in any way.
+You can also optionally track how many times your

-Moving forwards we will be add many more features to Kebo Social to help you to drive more traffic to your website and engage more with your visitors.
+Moving forwards we will be adding many more features to Kebo Social to help you to drive more traffic to your website and engage more with your visitors.

 = Why use Kebo Social? =

-* Social Share Links - the right way.
-Consistent design, no tracking scripts.
+Social Media is now a significant and essential part of web strategy.
+It plays an ever more important role in SEO and is how many visitors choose to discuss your content.

+Encouraging users to engage with your content through Social Media will boost your search rankings and allow you to reach a much wider audience.

+Many Social Media plugins add content which does not match your website, scripts which track your visitors and/or make your pages load much slower.
+Kebo Social allows you to encourage visitors to engage with and share your content the right way.

+= Features =

-* Social Share Counts.
+* **General**
-* User-friendly drag and drop UI (Touch Compatible).
+ * User-friendly UI (Touch compatible).
-* A range of beautifully styled themes to choose from.
-* Output the HTML only and style them yourself.
-* Add views yourself to customise the HTML output.
-* Add to any public Post Types.
+ * Built for Performance.
+ * Translation Ready.
-* Multisite Ready.
+ * Multi-Site Ready.
+ * Developer and Designer Friendly.

-* Translation ready.
+* **Share Buttons**
+ * Responsive (floating bar).
+ * Retina Ready (uses font icons).
+ * Consistent and Clean Styles.
+ * Tracks Share Counts.
+ * No impact on Page Loads (single CSS file added).
+ * No Tracking Scripts or External Services.

 == Installation ==